chriscant/PhotoGridRef/README.md

 PhotoGridRef
 ============

-This tool displays a ten figure UK Grid Reference for a JPG file in Windows, if the photo has suitable GPS information.
+This tool displays a GB Grid Reference for a JPG file in Windows, if the photo has suitable GPS information.
 The Grid Reference is also copied to the clipboard, ready for pasting into a recording spreadsheet or website.
-Example grid reference: `NY 27332 33320`
+Example grid reference: `NY 27332 33320`.
+Latitude, Longitude and other details such as [tetrad](https://www.bto.org/volunteer-surveys/birdatlas/methods/correct-grid-references) are also listed.

 The accuracy of the grid reference is primarily determined by the accuracy of the GPS reading in your phone or camera.
 In many cases it may be best to express as a 6 figure grid reference eg `NY273333` ie by removing the last two digits of each group.